Definition

 EU Commission Recommends Flexible DIWASS Transition For Annex VII Green‑Listed Waste Until End 2026

-The European Commission and Danish EPA have granted a flexible transition for digital waste shipment reporting (DIWASS), delaying mandatory electronic filing for green-listed waste until the end of 2026.
-This provides a critical window for operators to align internal logistics and data systems with upcoming EU-wide digital traceability requirements without immediate enforcement risk.
+EU and national authorities have deferred mandatory digital reporting for green-listed waste shipments until the end of 2026.
+This extension provides a vital window for operators to align internal logistics and data systems with new EU-wide digital traceability standards.

 Belgium: Flanders (OVAM) Announces EVOA Webinars on DIWASS Registration Obligations

-Flanders (OVAM) has launched guidance for mandatory registration in the new DIWASS system ahead of the revised EU Waste Shipment Regulation taking effect on May 21, 2026.
-Impacted businesses must ensure all supply chain actors—including carriers and waste processors—are registered to prevent shipment delays and comply with new electronic notification mandates.
+Flanders has initiated mandatory registration for the DIWASS system to implement the revised EU Waste Shipment Regulation entering into force in May 2026.
+Businesses must verify that all supply chain partners are registered to prevent cross-border logistics delays and meet new digital traceability requirements.

 Japan Revises Mercury Act Article 2(2) Requirements Ordinance